Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 Probiotic supplements are aimed at re-populating a dog’s GI tract with beneficial/normal bacteria.
 A high-quality probiotic supplement can be given daily to dogs recovering from pancreatitis.
 The goal would be to discontinue the supplement after a few months, but it’s also OK to give a probiotic supplement to dogs long-term.

 For help choosing a good product, check out my article on probiotics.
-Just to make a general suggestion here, I always recommend either (click to view on Amazon.com) Proviable DC or Vetri Mega Probiotic.
+I always recommend either (click to view on Amazon.com) Proviable DC or Vetri Mega Probiotic.
 Both are readily available, not too expensive and meet the criteria for a good probiotic.

 Omega–3 Fatty Acids